 Using CyanogenMod’s Apps on Official ROM

-Every since I switched back from using CyanogenMod ROM to the official ROM (due to modem problems) I missed some of the custom apps.
-It turns out to be really install those apps.
-You just need to download CyanogenMod and extract the relevant APKs from system/app/ and copy over the phone.
-To install them you’ll need to enable installation of apps from unknown source in Settings->Security.
-It’s best to get a CyanogenMod version that corresponds to your ROM’s version, but I successfully installed apps also from newer CyanogenMod releases.
+Ever since I switched back from using CyanogenMod ROM to the official ROM (due to modem problems), I missed some of the custom apps.
+It turns out to be really easy to install those apps.
+You just need to download CyanogenMod and extract the relevant APKs from system/app/ and copy them over to the phone.
+To install them, you’ll need to enable installation of apps from unknown sources in Settings->Security.
+It’s best to get a CyanogenMod version that corresponds to your ROM’s version, but I successfully installed apps from newer CyanogenMod releases as well.

 Manually Install SSL Certificate in Android Jelly Bean